stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 __[laughs]__ It's hard and expensive.
-Now, see, so I, I-- obviously, as I mentioned I do improvised musicals and a lot of the work we do there is trying to improvise something that actually sounds relatively polished by the time it comes out of your face, but we do that with a very experienced live musician who is not particularly interested in this stage in coming into a hot studio and working for hours and hours and hours to make an improvised song work in a recorded fashion.
+Now, see, so I-- obviously, as I mentioned, I do improvised musicals, and a lot of the work we do there is trying to improvise something that actually sounds relatively polished by the time it comes out of your face, but we do that with a very experienced live musician who is not particularly interested in this stage in coming into a hot studio and working for hours and hours and hours to make an improvised song work in a recorded fashion.
 So, I'm working on it guys but *no one* likes me. __[laughs]__

 #### BEN

-Uh, just, um, keep shouting at Anil [__TIM:__ Yeah!] and maybe it'll pop up as something.
+Just keep shouting at Anil [__TIM:__ Yeah!] and maybe it'll pop up as something.

 #### TIM

 Come on!
 Ah, dear.
-Like, we, we do a lot of rehearsals where we get to the end of it and I heavily lobby for us to sit down and properly, like, flesh out a song, and, and-- but no one's, no one's interested apart from me __[Ben snorts]__ and there's Raven.
+Like, we do a lot of rehearsals where we get to the end of it and I heavily lobby for us to sit down and properly, like, flesh out a song, but no one's interested apart from me __[Ben snorts]__ and there's Raven.

 Bittercape:

-> "For Tim."
+>"For Tim."

 This is a question for Tim.
 Hi Tim.

 >"What is Trexel's relationship __[Ben laughs]__ with the fish?
 And: is it the same fish each episode?
 What does it smell like?"

-__[Ben snorts]__ Um, in answer to the first question: I'll tell you when you're older. __[Ben laughs]__ Um, the second part: it is the same fish.
-Um, weirdly for Trexel's personality, he is *very* traditional and monogamous, __[Ben chuckles]__ he doesn't care for poly... fish relationships. _(breaking into laughter)_ He's a real fundamentalist apparently! __[both laugh]__ Going to the end of this sentence.
+__[Ben snorts]__ In answer to the first question: I'll tell you when you're older. __[Ben laughs]__ The second part: it is the same fish.
+Weirdly for Trexel's personality, he is *very* traditional and monogamous, __[Ben chuckles]__ he doesn't care for poly... fish relationships. _(breaking into laughter)_ He's a real fundamentalist apparently! __[both laugh]__ Going to the end of this sentence.
 He's--

 #### BEN

-By the way, we are, we are recording this on Brighton Pride Day, as well, so... __[laughs]__
+By the way, we are recording this on Brighton Pride Day, as well, so... __[laughs]__

 #### TIM

 Ah, yeah.
-We're very, we're very inclusive. _(laughing, sarcastically)_ Why do you think we've sequestered ourselves away in a hot studio. _(continued laughing)_ Because we hate pride!
+We're very inclusive. _(laughing, sarcastically)_ Why do you think we've sequestered ourselves away in a hot studio.
+Because we hate pride!
 This isn't going in.

 #### BEN